ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - Prevent one segment from communicating with two other segments;
 - ...and so on.

 As part of your plan, determine which segments will be included in information barrier policies.

+> [!IMPORTANT]
-Not all segments will be included in policies, and no single segment can be included in more than one policy.
+> Although we recommend that you segment all users, not all segments are named in your information barrier policies, and no single segment can be included in more than one policy.

 As an example, suppose that Contoso has five departments: HR, Sales, Marketing, Research, and Manufacturing.
 Contoso has segmented all users by their department.
 For policy planning purposes, Contoso set up a table to determine which segments can (or cannot) talk to each other, like this: